 When we have the whole structure, we can easily share the 3D information for the Model with the Architect, the Project Owner, and they can evaluate how it fits their design.
 They are able to provide feedback and the expected amendment could be implemented very quickly.
 After that, the code for the Project Owner could be sent right away, because we will have the Bill of Materials (BOM), directly extracted from the nested components.
 Those BOMs will be very accurate.
 All the components that will be required for constructing the structure will be included in the BOM.
 Hence, the bidding process is going to be accurate and fast.
 Then the risk for the Manufacturer is significantly reduced because we know what input we need exactly for this Project, so he can arrange his simple chain to deliver the Project within the particular time frame and to fit in the budget.

 Subcontracting and Assembly

-For the subcontracting and assembly side the fees are extremely high.
+For the subcontracting and assembly side, the fees are extremely high.
 The reason behind this is that the subcontractor found very complicated and a lot of information, and they did not realize how much input they will need to have for this Project.
-They are overloaded with so much information which brings a lot of questions in their mind.
+They are overloaded with so much information which brings a lot of questions to their mind.

 So, what is the solution?
 In our Project, we took the nested BIM components and we did a construction simulation with them.
 Simulated the whole workflow that contains the people, resource, and timeline, and this way the “picture” is clear for the subcontractor.
 Now, he could be aware of how much input he needs to invest and that reduces his risk significantly and everything is transparent.
 The result is the bidding for assembly is much, much cheaper.

 This is one of the reasons why BIM is so important and how the Manufacturer could benefit from it.
 In this particular case, the objectives could be set up according to the different aspects we need to concentrate on.
 If you want to see How exactly this could happen watch the video BIM for Manufacturers.